lchen001/HAPI/README.md

 ```bash
     wget https://storage.googleapis.com/hapi-data/hapi.tar.gz && tar -xzvf hapi.tar.gz
 ```
+or use our python package as described below...

 ## ⚡️ Quickstart
 We provide a lightweight python package for getting started with HAPI.